-Article 7 Construction prescriptions applicable to vehicles
+Prescriptions applicable to vehicles

 - 1. The admission is a 'snap shot' for which compliance with the rules is assessed at one point in time.
 After admission the keeper, ECM and RU are responsible for ensuring that the vehicle is well maintained and kept in a condition suitable for operation.
 In addition, Article 10a covers suspension and withdrawal of certificates after admission in case this is needed. - 2. § 1 indicates the substantive law on which technical admission of vehicles must be based: the construction prescriptions contained in the Annexes of the APTU Uniform Rules (letter a), called UTPs, and the construction and equipment prescriptions contained in the "Technical" Annex of RID (letter b) and other specifications in order to fulfil the applicable essential requirements (letter c). - 3.
 If the UTPs do not cover all the essential requirements or if there is a specific case or an open point in relation to the compatibility of the vehicle with the infrastructure, the national technical provisions applicable to these issues also have to be met.
-In this case, it must be kept in mind that the equivalence table should be applied and national technical provisions concerning open points that do not deal with compatibility with the infrastructure may only be checked by the Contracting State that first carries out the approval. - 4. § 1 letter c): this letter was added by the 25th Revision Committee becasue the UTPs do not necessarily cover all aspects of a vehicle.
+In this case, it must be kept in mind that the equivalence table should be applied and national technical provisions concerning open points that do not deal with compatibility with the infrastructure may only be checked by the Contracting State that first carries out the approval. - 4. § 1 letter c): this letter was added by the 25th Revision Committee because the UTPs do not necessarily cover all aspects of a vehicle.
 Additional conformity check may be necessary for parts of the vehicle that are not covered by the UTP, but which may still have an influence on compliance with the essential requirements as set out in UTP GEN-A. This additional check has to be done only once; under the responsibility of the competent authority which is responsible for the first admission to operation.
-As the UTP exhaustively cover all aspects required for interoperability, consecutive admissions should not need such a check over and above UTP compliance.

-- 5. § 1a: To compensate for the modification made by the 25th Revision Committee in §1 (deleting 'remain admitted'), a new § 1 a) is added to indicate that the entities responsible for the vehicle after admission, i.e. the keeper, the ECM and the railway undertaking, should keep the vehicle compliant with the UTPs.
-Due to the fact that the admission procedures can take several months, it is recommended that the rules to be applied by the competent authority for a specific admission process are those that were in force at the date of the application and that no new rule is imposed during the subsequent process. - 6.
+As the UTP exhaustively cover all aspects required for interoperability, consecutive admissions should not need such a check over and above UTP compliance. - § 1a: To compensate for the modification made by the 25th Revision Committee in §1 (deleting 'remain admitted'), a new § 1 a) is added to indicate that the entities responsible for the vehicle after admission, i.e. the keeper, the ECM and the railway undertaking, should keep the vehicle compliant with the UTPs.
+Due to the fact that the admission procedures can take several months, the rules to be applied by the competent authority for a specific admission process are those that were in force at the moment the applicant's application for admission is received by the Competent Authority and no new rule should be imposed during the subsequent process.
+The definition of this moment was added by the 26th Revision Committee. - 6.
 This provision does not expressly mention the requirement for technical compatibility with the infrastructure to be used and with the control systems: that goes without saying. - 7.
 Technical admission is a necessary, but not in itself sufficient, condition for the operation of rolling stock.
 The rail transport undertaking operating a train must have, in addition, a right of access, an operating licence and a safety certificate, and must also meet various other conditions.
 These other requirements in addition to technical admission so that railway vehicles can be used in international traffic can be regulated, or are to be regulated, in other prescriptions.